Last Updated on May 25, 2023

 It’s a glorious compilation enhanced by a beautiful score, something that these images truly deserve.
 Here’s a taste of some of the show, with a message by the show’s presenter David Attenborough –

 If you’ve missed the original shows, don’t worry they’re all available online currently.
 Even the original series is listed as available for six more months (i.e., until March 2021) on the BBC iPlayer here.
-The second series and the new Planet Earth A Celebration should be around for twelve months or so which should mean at least September 2021.
+The second series and the new Planet Earth A Celebration should be around for twelve months or so and possibly much longer.

 Enjoy Planet Earth Watch Online